FabricMC/fabric/fabric-transfer-api-v1/README.md

 ## Storages
 A [`Storage<T>`](src/main/java/net/fabricmc/fabric/api/transfer/v1/storage/Storage.java) is any object that can store resources of type `T`.
 Its contents can be read, and resources can be inserted into it or extracted from it.
-[`StorageUtil`](src/main/java/net/fabricmc/fabric/api/transfer/v1/storage/StorageUtil.java) provides a few helpful function to work with `Storage`s, for example to move resources between two `Storage`s.
+[`StorageUtil`](src/main/java/net/fabricmc/fabric/api/transfer/v1/storage/StorageUtil.java) provides a few helpful functions to work with `Storage`s, for example to move resources between two `Storage`s.
 The [`storage/base`](src/main/java/net/fabricmc/fabric/api/transfer/v1/storage/base) package provides a few helpers to accelerate implementation of `Storage<T>`.